SauloHMCosta/Covid-19-Brazil-Scenario---Power-BI/README.md

 # Covid-19-Brazil-Scenario---Power-BI

+The idea is to bring an one page Report showing up the deaths and confirmed cases in both State and Cities in Brazil

+#Important!!!!
 Dados informativos e casos do coronavírus casos confirmados e óbitos obtidos dos boletins das Secretarias Estaduais de Saúde.

 dados retirados do site 'brasil.io' link:https://brasil.io/dataset/covid19/caso